fredryce/dataviz_final_project/README.md

 ## Project 02

-In this project, I explored ... _[short description of your revised project goes here]_ Find the code and report in the `project_02/` folder.
+In this project, I explored the dataset Florida_Lakes, utilizing the powerful plotting functions in ggplot I was able to create interesting plots on lakes that are in Florida.
+Find the code and report in the `project_02/` folder.

 **Sample data visualization:**